Rainyan/userscript-twitch-vod-accurate-timestamps/README.md

 # userscript-twitch-vod-accurate-timestamps
+Userscript for desktop browsers.
 Replace the fuzzy Twitch VOD dates with accurate timestamps.

 ## Example